jessicazeng/mean-app-angular/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build:dev` to build the project for development.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run 'npm run build:prod' for production build.

 ## Running unit tests